tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## Rake

 Rake is a utility that controls the generation of executables and other nonsource files of a Ruby program.
-The information for building the program is in a Rake script known as a Rakefile.
-The Rake plug-in automates builds that
+Theinformation for building the program is in a Rake script known as a Rakefile.

 ---